-How Dragon Naturally Speaking software can hugely improve your life as a German translator!
+How Dragon Naturally Speaking software can hugely improve your business - and health - as a German translator!

 Dragon Naturally Speaking software has turned my life as a German translator upside down – but not for the reason you may think.

-Then last summer I suddenly noticed that it was painful to lift weights or twist anything using my right arm.
+Then one summer I suddenly noticed that it was painful to lift weights or twist anything using my right arm.
 I was on holiday and assumed I’d wrenched my arm without really noticing.

 The pain came and went for the next six months, whilst I typed with gritted teeth, and I assumed things would gradually get better.